Ranjitha951/Ranjitha-M-G/README.md

 # Address Book Project Documentation
 # Description:
 This Address Book project is a C program that allows users to manage their contacts efficiently.
-It provides functionality to create, search, edit, delete, and list contacts.
+It provides functionality to create,search, edit, delete, and list contacts.
 The program features robust input validation and persists data by saving contacts to a CSV file.

 # Key features:
 Contact management with name, phone, and email fields